 Expect a moderate walk with some uneven ground, as well as slight uphills.
 Restrooms are available in the Nature Center.

-We will meet in the parking lot for the Tecolote Canyon Nature Center.
+We will meet in the parking lot for the Marian Bear Open Space.
 You must provide your own transportation to and from the meeting place for this trip.

 Entre las aves que se encuentran aquí durante todo el año se incluyen halcones, colibríes de Anna, mímidos de California, saltaparedes comunes, cameas, y rascadores de California y moteados.